-

 - Self-Consciousness and Body Image: Hormonal changes drive the physical transformations of puberty.
 Adolescents become acutely aware of these changes, often leading to heightened self-consciousness and concerns about body image.

 - Cognitive Changes: While not directly a psychological effect, hormonal changes are permissive for the brain maturation that underlies the development of abstract thought and a more sophisticated understanding of the self and the world.
 This can lead to introspection, idealism, and questioning of authority.
-It's important to note that while hormones play a significant role, they interact with environmental factors, social context, and individual temperament to shape the psychological experience of adolescence.

 -